-Raise Retention Rates
+Improve Employee Retention Rates

 Boost Reputation by Making an Impact

-A lack of health insurance or funds can cause health issues to spiral, money can dry up and cause homelessness, and a lack of stability can cause mental health problems.
+A lack of health insurance and income can cause health issues to spiral, money can dry up and cause homelessness, and a lack of stability can cause mental health problems.
 Providing jobs for those who need them is a way to give back to the community and show your customers and communities that your organization cares about more than just money.
 Fair chance hiring gives your company a fair chance as well — a chance to give back.

 Add Fair Chance Hiring to Your Recruitment Strategy